rainij/rainij/README.md

 years of experience.
 I recieved my PhD in mathematics (Tauberian theorems, decay of waves) in 2017.

-I mainly work with Python and Rust.
-Previously I also worked with C++ and TypeScript.
+I mainly work with C++, Python, and Rust.
+Previously I also worked with TypeScript.
 I have some basic knowledge of Emacs Lisp, Standard ML, Lean, WebAssembly, and x86-64 Assembly.

-I use my spare time to learn about selected topics in unsupervised machine learning (reinforcement-learning, etc.).
-Moreover, I am interested in computer aided theorem proving.
+As a hobby I am interested in computer aided theorem proving.